 PE licensure is the engineering profession's highest standard of competence, a symbol of achievement, and assurance of quality: only PEs have the authority to sign and seal engineering plans.
 By combining their specialized skills with high standards for ethics, PEs shoulder the responsibility not just for their work, but also for public safety.

 Engineering is a challenging career that takes a blend of creative mind, technical intelligence, and problem-solving skills - attributes which are critical to design complex solutions for multiple society needs.
-It is also a rewarding career and a source of pride, where job satisfaction comes from seeing the projects come to a fruitful completion.
+Engineering is also a rewarding career and a source of pride, where job satisfaction comes from seeing the projects come to a fruitful completion.

 This article was originally published in Cape & Plymouth Business May 2019.